hyperhq/docs.hyper.sh-hyper/Reference/API/2016-04-04 [Ver. 1.23]/Func/create.md

 **Json parameters**:

-* Name - Func name.
+* Name - the function name.
-* Size - The size of func containers (e.g. s1, s2, s3, s4, m1, m2, m3, l1, l2, l3).
+* Size - the size of containers to run the function (e.g. s1, s2, s3, s4, m1, m2, m3, l1, l2, l3).
-* Image - A string specifying the image name to use for the container.
+* Image - a string specifying the image name to use for the container.
 * Command - The command to run when starting the container.
 * Env - A list of environment variables in the form of ["VAR=value"[,"VAR2=value2"]].
-* Header - The http response headers of the endpoint of func status query.
+* Header - The http response headers of the endpoint of function status query.
-* MaxLimit - The maximum number of func call which waiting for completed, default (-1) is unlimit.
-* UUID - The uuid of func.
+* UUID - The uuid of function.
-* Created - The created date of func.
+* Created - The created timestamp of function.

 **Status Codes**: